 Thus, anecdotal evidence of sleep regressions is everywhere.

-Here’s my own anecdotal evidence of the awful 11-month old sleep regression on my personal blog.
-In my own experience, that and the 4-month old sleep regression are the two worst.
+Here’s my anecdotal evidence of the awful 11-month-old sleep regression tied into my research.
+In my own experience, that and the 4-month-old sleep regression are the two worst.

-Conclusion: Sleep Regressions Are Really Sleep Disturbances Plus Regressions
+Conclusion: Sleep Regressions Are Sleep Disturbances Plus Regressions

 After looking at all of the real history and studies about sleep disturbances, it’s easy to see how the term “sleep regression” came into being.
 It’s probably a combination of the terms “sleep disturbance” and behavioral “regression” – into a new, evolving term: “sleep regression.”